 “I am hopeful that this workshop leads to a call for proposals addressing the pressing problem of toxic metals in food.”

-(Julie Leibach is a contractor for the NIEHS Division of Extramural Research and Training.)
+(Julie Leibach is a senior science writer at MDB, Inc., a contractor for the NIEHS Division of Extramural Research and Training.)